kaycbas/rocket/README.md

 ### Storage
 - AWS S3

+## Chrome Extension Setup
+Currently the Chrome extension is only available via local installation on your Chrome browser (i.e. it's not available in the Chrome Web Store yet).
+To install the Chrome extension locally and begin using it to save articles, do the following:
+1. Clone this repo to your local.
+2. In Chrome, select the Extension Manager in the navbar (it should look like a puzzle piece) and click 'Manage Extensions'.
+3. In the Extension Manager, click 'Load Unpacked' near the top-left.
+4. In the Finder, navigate to and select the 'chrm_ext' directory in the Rocket repo you've cloned.
+This should upload the extension to your browser.
+5. Pin the Rocket extension to your browser.
+Now, when you find an interesting article, simply click the Rocket icon in browser and the article will be saved to the Rocket app's 'Discover' section.

 ## Key Features
 ### Saving Articles
 There are three ways users can save articles for later reading: